nickojs/nickojs/README.md

 ### sup

 ## whoami
-My name is Nicolau, a 26 y/o FullStack Developer from Brazil.
+My name is Nicolau (or Nic), a 26 y/o FullStack Developer from Brazil.
 Currently working with an amazing international team :)

 ## my stack
 TypeScript.
 TypeScript everywhere.